TheWudu/mystats/README.md

 the database, you can now use the provided rake tasks to import multiple sport-sessions at once, or import the gpx files separately with the UI.

 Before importing sessions, you should import cities into the database.
-Thisfore a rake task is provided:
+Therefore a rake task is provided:

 ```